 20. Directors

-20.1 The Board shall consist of not less than 3 (three) and not more than 7 (seven)10 (ten) members.
+20.1 The Board shall consist of not less than 6 (six) and not more than 10 (ten) members.
 For every 10 (ten) percent of Ordinary Shareholding held in the issued share capital of the Company by a Shareholder, that Shareholder shall be entitled to appoint one Director.
-Any member who holds ten per cent (10%) or more but less than thirty per cent (30%) in nominal value of the issued share capital of the Company (with no rounding up) shall be entitled to appoint and remove one (1) director.
-Any member who holds between thirty per cent (30%) and fifty per cent (50%) inclusive in nominal value of the issued share capital of the Company ( with no rounding up) shall be entitled to appoint and remove two (2) directors.
-Any member who holds more than fifty per cent (50%) in nominal value of the issued share capital of the Company shall be entitled to appoint and remove the majority of the directors.

 20.2 If any Shareholder’s holding of the Company’s Ordinary Shares falls below 10 (ten) percent of the total issued Ordinary Share Capital of the Company, that Shareholder shall not be entitled to appoint any Director.
 In each case, the relevant appointor shall be obliged to remove any Directors so appointed.
 All Shareholders hereby agree to use their respective rights as Directors to procure such removal.